gitaroktato/system-design-excercises/rate-limiting/README.md

 - New clients can arrive with a previously unseen API key.
 - Rate-limiting rules are global: If our services start to scale out, the allowed capacity per API key should remain the same.

+The solution should introduce a non-breaking change:
+- If limit is reached for a consumer their request rate are just slowed down instead of dropped.
+- Clients can choose to just wait for a longer period still be able to retrieve results.

 ![baseline](docs/rate-limiting-reqs.drawio.png)

 ## Implementation Algorithms and Examples